 Financial access has been rising with the increase in branches of financial institutions.
 As at mid-July 2016, the number of branches of commercial banks stood at 1869, followed by 1,378 branches of MFIs, 852 branches of development banks and 175 branches of finance companies.
-The population per branch of financial institution remained at 6,562 at mid-July 2016.6

-The rise in number of branches denotes the increase in financial outreach, an indicator of financial inclusion.
-Despite the rise in number of BFIs and their branches, the financial institutions are still primarily scattered around the urban or semi-urban areas where geographical access is fairly simple.
-With respect to regional distribution, the major branches of BFIs are situated in the Central Development Region (45.5 percent), followed by Western Development Region (24.0 percent) and Eastern Development Region (16.4 percent).
-7 Despite continuous efforts from the NRB in increasing the outreach of financial services in remote areas, the progress has been quite dismal with respect to the branch expansion in Mid-
+The population per branch of financial institution remained at 6,562 at mid-July 2016.
+However, despite the rise in number of BFIs and their branches, the financial institutions are still primarily scattered around the urban or semi-urban areas where geographical access is fairly simple.
+With respect to regional distribution, as at mid-July 2016, the major branches of BFIs are situated in the Central Development Region (45.5 percent), followed by Western Development Region (24.0 percent) and Eastern Development Region (16.4 percent).
+Despite continuous efforts from the NRB in increasing the outreach of financial services in remote areas, the progress has been quite dismal with respect to the branch expansion in Mid-Western Development Region (9.2 percent) and Far Western Development Region (4.9 percent).